DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-ci-systems/azure-devops.md

 ## Step 2 - Provide a Command to Run Tests

-Since TestCafe is installed locally, a test run command that launches TestCafe should be also added to `package.json` to the `scripts` section.
+The test run command that uses TestCafe should be also added to `package.json` to the `scripts` section because TestCafe is installed locally.

 ```json
 {